polytomic/on-premises/README.md

 To get a sandbox kubernetes environment set up, run the sandbox script located at `hack/sandbox.sh`

-It will setup a local kind cluster and install the polytomic helm chart.
+It will setup a local kind cluster.
+Then, install the helm chart.

 ```
 ./hack/sandbox.sh